jina-ai/jcloud/README.md

 You will get an Flow ID, say `84b8b495df`.
 This ID is required to manage, view logs and remove the Flow.

-Since this Flow is deployed with default gRPC gateway, you can use `jina.Client` to access it
+As this Flow is deployed with default gRPC gateway, you can use `jina.Client` to access it:

 ```python
 from jina import Client, Document